Kenji87/magia-arcana/docs/index.md

 # Litepaper

-Last modified: 12th May 2021
+Last modified: 12th May 2021 ciao

-## Abstract
+## Description

 The octotrain game is a video game where you navigate the blockchain.
 It's amazing !!